 I have been using this technique for a number of years now and find that I am more emotionally balanced because of.
 I will often use positive interruptions, too.

-By this I mean that when I identify that I am falling into a pattern of unhelpful behaviour, I will interrupt the process with meditation of some form: a breathing meditation, a nature walk, a run, listening to music, or even talking myself through the situation using logical progression.
+By this I mean that when I identify that I am falling into a pattern of unhelpful behavior, I will interrupt the process with meditation of some form: a breathing meditation, a nature walk, a run, listening to music, or even talking myself through the situation using logical progression.

 Here is the process in 5 steps:

-- Identify the negative pattern of behaviour
+- Identify the negative pattern of behavior.

 - Mentally create the gap between yourself, the watcher, and your mind

-- Recognise the flaws in this behaviour
+- Recognize the flaws in this behavior.

-- Intervene with a positive response mechanism
+- Intervene with a positive response mechanism.